hamsternipples/nosedocs/noseblog.md

 [2]: if I were to suddenly have an imagination, like tesla, I would quickly learn never to imagine real life situations, and instead stick to calculations and creations as the only thing imagined, for precisely this reason.

+### 2020-07-13 03:54 - you don't have to fake it; just don't doubt it.

+I was thinking about what I just wrote, and I think a good way to look at it is, "you don't have to fake it; just don't doubt it".

+the reason is simply, you don't need to fake it to make it real, just let the evidence of it show up naturally. there are still lots of things I don't yet believe, but evidence of it is showing up everywhere.

+in the talk, she said, "fake it till you become it" -- and really the key idea here is the becoming part. you become it. you are not that which don't doubt that you can one day become.

+### make more stories up

 ### 2020-07-13 ??:?? - vision deviod of meaning